scottd3v/RandomUser/README.md

 PS /NewUser> Install-Module RandomUser -scope CurrentUser
 ```

-After importing you can see all the avaliable commands in the module by running the command:
+After importing you can see all the available commands in the module by running the command:

 ```PowerShell